-Sarah, one of our own RunBuzz community members, has found herself in this exact situation on more than one occasion.
-Frustrated with her situation, she emailed me about her (common) conundrum …
+Sarah, one of our RunBuzz community members, found herself in this exact situation.
+Frustrated, she emailed me about her (common) conundrum …

 How do you continuously stay motivated and get out of a funk when you get into a funk?

 I’ll go through spurts and just quit running altogether.
 It is usually before I have signed up for a race.
 I was signed up for my first half marathon in March and just up and quit running three to four weeks before the race.
 I finished the race at 2:59 but was miserable.
 I signed up for the 15k Boilermaker that was last weekend and backed out because I was not prepared as I had quit running for months.
 I signed up for my next half marathon on 10/19/14 and just started a training plan this week.
 So far so good…but I am only three days into the training.
 What are your suggestions?

 The first thing you should know about falling into a running funk or falling off the bandwagon is that this is one of the most common struggles I see as a running coach.
 It is completely normal, however, it should be temporary.
 When it becomes frequent, we have problems.

 The first step in figuring out why we lose motivation to run or exercise is to do a little self-analysis.

 If we take an honest look at ourselves and look for things that help contribute to the situation, we can often find actionable steps that we can take to get our training consistency back.